gavinhoward/bc/manuals/development.md

 * Add the results file (`<test>.txt` in the script tests directory).
 You can skip this step if just the results file needs to be generated.
 See the [Generated Tests][147] section for more information.
-* Add the name of the test to the `all.txt` file in the script tests directory, putting it in the order it should be in.
-If possible, I would put longer tests near the beginning because they will start running earlier with parallel `make`.
+* Add the name of the test to the `all.txt` file in the script tests directory.

 Some script tests need to be skipped in certain cases.
 That is handled by the [build system][142].
 See the [Integration with the Build System][147] section